Robert Williamson III

 Robert Williamson III (born November 7, 1970) is an American poker player from Dallas, Texas.

-Williamson grew up with three sisters in Granbury, Texas and received B.B.A. degrees in finance and real estate from Angelo State University in San Angelo.
+Williamson grew up with three sisters in Granbury, Texas, and received B.B.A. degrees in finance and real estate from Angelo State University in San Angelo.

-He began playing aged 10 or 11, after being introduced to the game by his father.
-He quotes Russ Hamilton as the player he has learned from the most.

-Williamson is known as an Omaha specialist, with numerous notable finishes in World Series of Poker (WSOP) Omaha tournaments.
+Williamson is known as an Omaha specialist, with numerous notable finishes in World Series of Poker (WSOP) Omaha tournaments, including his one bracelet in 2002 and numerous top-three finishes.

 Williamson had gastric bypass surgery between 2002 and 2005, reducing his weight from 400 lb to 200 lb.
 He now claims to be "half the man [he] used to be."

-As of 2009, his total live tournament winnings exceed $1,900,000.
+As of 2023, his total live tournament winnings exceed $2,500,000.
 His 20 cashes at the WSOP account for $1,101,976 of those winnings.

-In 2015, Williamson has consistently finished high in the $100 daily no limit hold'em tournaments at the Aria.

-Williamson and his wife, Cate Wakem-Williamson, own a high-end custom gaming jewelry line, "Robert Williamson III Designs."